 Spiritual and Emotional Reflection and Growth

-Red Oak Recovery®’s beautiful campus in the foothills of North Carolina is a perfect setting for innovative drug treatment that includes canine therapy, recreational activities, and gender-specific programs for young men and women.
+Red Oak Recovery’s beautiful campus in the foothills of North Carolina is a perfect setting for innovative drug treatment that includes canine therapy, recreational activities, and gender-specific programs for young men and women.
 Our treatment model addresses the emotional and mental conditions that often underlie addictive behavior.
 At the same time, we provide individuals with the time and space they need for reflection and personal growth.
-Call 866.457.7426 to speak with an admissions counselor today and begin your journey from addiction to recovery.
+Call 866.457.7426 to speak with an enrollment counselor today and begin your journey from addiction to recovery.